Thank you, Roosevelt Island, for caring, for your willingness to adapt, to care for others. And for being so strong in crisis.

 By David Stone

 My guess, we’ll remember Roosevelt Island, Make Some Noise, the rally bringing residents together every night, best.
-Its “Thank you!” message, shouted out with banging pots and pans, a violin and even a drum, serves a dual purpose.
+Its “Thank you!” message, shouted out with banging pots and pans, a violin and even a drum, served a dual purpose.

 But thank you, Roosevelt Island, because there’s so much more…